- Category: Ethernet and General Troubleshooting

 - Power on your computer.

-- In the search box on the taskbar (click Start), type command prompt, right-click the command prompt result, and then select Run as administrator and confirm.
+- In the search box on the taskbar, type Command prompt, right-click Command prompt, and then select Run as administrator > Yes.

 - Type netsh int ip reset and press Enter.

 - Now reboot your machine once more and test to see if the issue is resolved.